 The Bryah Basin project area is located approximately 100-150km north of the town of Meekatharra in Western Australia.
 The Company's tenements and manganese mineral rights cover 1,135km2 over parts of the western Bryah Basin.
 Figure 2 shows the Manganese Joint Venture tenement package, with prospects with an existing manganese Mineral Resource1.

-RC Drilling of 2,458m was completed in 64 holes, of which 26 holes now have returned assay results.
+RC Drilling of 2,458m was completed in 64 holes, 26 holes were reported on 1st August 2022 and the remainder in this announcement.

 Figure 1 RC Drill rig with manganese outcrop in the background